Half-day workshops at the BeeZotted shed, Mooloolah Valley, Sunshine Coast, QLD:

 Workshops are tailored to the customer’s requirements.
 School workshops tend to be shorter and more action-packed.
 A typical running sheet for a day-long community workshop may include some or all of the following:

 What: Learn bee care so they can care for you and your garden

 - What’s all the fuss about Australian native stingless and solitary bees?

 - Bees found in the area and latest information on their care

 - Solitary bees: what are they and how to attract them to your garden

 - How to quickly identify a bee or insect

 - Pollination, predators: the good, bad and ugly

-- How, when and why split a boxed hive
+- How, when and why to educt a boxed or log hive

 - Transfer a hive from log to box